eonil/editor/Project/Subprojects/LLDBWrapper/README.md

 Lessons from Trials
 ---------------------------
-I have tried to generate SWIG-like C API from C++ source code, but I realised it requires too much work and Swift compiler is not stable enough yet.
+I have tried SWIG-like C API generation from C++ source code, but I realised it requires too much work and Swift compiler is not stable enough yet.
 I don't have such time.
 DO NOT TRY THIS AT HOME EVER AGAIN unless you have enough idle time.
 (I wasted about 3 weeks and finally abandoned the approach --- failure)